1. I think therefore it’s not XGH.

 For people using XGH someday the boat sinks.
 As time passes by, the probability only increases.
 You better have your resume ready for when the thing comes down.
 Or have someone else to blame.

 9. Be authentic.
-XGH don’t follow patterns.
+XGH doesn’t follow patterns.

 Write code as you may want.
 If it solves the problem, just commit and forget about it.